 --group-albumscommand-line flag or the G interactive option described below.

 The music may have bad tags, but it’s not completely untagged.
 This is because beets by default infers tags based on existing metadata.
 But this is not a hard and fast rule—there are a few ways to tag metadata-poor music:

-- You can use the E option described below to search in MusicBrainz for a specific album or song.
+- You can use the E or I options described below to search in MusicBrainz for a specific album or song.